ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - For linear regression, our `assumption of independent variable` get violated.
   - Let's understand this problem specifically: Our objective is to model the dependent/response variable based on independent variable.
 This means that each independent variable has its own coeeficient, independent of other feature.
 But with multicolinearity, a minute change in one feature, changes other, but coefficent can't have this behaviour, because of our assumption
 - example of multicolinearity: two feature are `x` and other is `x+10`
+- Multicollinearity can increase the variance of the coefficient estimates and make the estimates very sensitive to minor changes in the model.
+The result is that the coefficient estimates are unstable.
 - Tree Based Model(specifically `boosting tree`) are free from this problem, because it split a node based on only one feature at a time.
 - `bagging methods` can have very small effect, but usually `unobserved`.